Committed Partners influence Impact Sac Collaborative Efforts.

 When we asked Marc how he was able to accomplish his goals and currently remain consistent in setting new ones, he said that he has always been determined to make a different life for himself than the one that statistics say he should have.
 He followed up with stating he is equally as determined to use his life experience to make sure that others get opportunities he didn't.

 Sean grew up in North Highlands/Foothill Farms and was an above average student athlete in high-school until four of his friends were shot and killed within one year.
 His grades dropped, he quit football, and turned to alcohol and marijuana to mask the pain of loosing his friends.

-It wasn't until just over a year ago, 2015, when Sean learned that he was a father to Rosalee and he instantly turned his life around.
+It wasn't until 2015, when Sean learned that he was a father to Rosalee and he instantly turned his life around.
 As Sean began taking making better choices with his life, his lifelong friends began doing the same.
-Sean is a passionate advocate for improving health outcomes for black children.
+Sean is a passionate advocate for improving health outcomes for children.

 Alex is resilient.
 From jail, he started reaching out to friends and family.
 He felt a calling in his heart to restore honor to valuable relationships he had subconciously destroyed.
 In the last year, Alex has completely turned his life around.
 He is an eloquent public speaker on behalf of kids like him who fell through the cracks.
 He advocates for the lives of children and uses his life experiences to suggest strategies to reach those most resistant to change and present them with real alternatives to street violence and criminal activity.